ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 :::

-Finally, specify how long it is going to be validating:
+Finally, specify how long it's going to be validating:

 ```text
 ✔ Start in one minute